Welcome to Haviland Cottage on the Isle of Wight

 The Dick family home “Uppermount” was renamed firstly “Coombe Wood” and later “Peacock Vane” when the much-loved Joan Wolfenden along with her husband ‘Woolfie’ established the very first Country House Hotel.
 She was also an author and illustrator.
 Although the property is now known as Peacock Vane, the carved name Coombe Wood remains on the gate post.

-Samuel Dick passed away at Uppermount in 1856 (aged 72) but was buried at his family’s vault in Ashford Kent.
+Samuel Dick passed away at Uppermount in 1856 (aged 72) but was buried at his family’s vault in Ashford Kent, his son Charles Dick married Williamena King and outlived his three sisters and died in 1888 ( aged 77) , and buried in Ventnor Cemetary.

-After his death in 1860, his daughter Margaret Catherine Dick was jilted on the morning of her wedding at Holy Trinity Church and left the family home to live a reclusive life in Madeira Hall.
+After Samuel Dick's death in 1860, his daughter Margaret Catherine Dick was jilted on the morning of her wedding at Holy Trinity Church and left the family home to live a reclusive life in Madeira Hall.

-According to the delightful book “Dickens on an Island” [5] Charles Dickens visited the Island in November/December 1860, perhaps to see his friend Rev. James White, whose daughter died earlier that year – indeed Dicken’s two daughters had visited Bonchurch to give comfort earlier in the year to his dying daughter [6].
-Dickens, either directly, or through his two daughters or Rev James White, would have learned about Margaret Dick’s unfortunate aborted wedding, and the arrival of Miss Catherine Haviland into one of the grand houses in the village.
-It is probable that Rev James White's letters to Dickens would have been burnt in the great "letter bonfire" of that year , particularly if the Rev White was due to marry Margaret Dick.
+According to the delightful book “Dickens on an Island” [5] Charles Dickens visited the Island in November/December 1860, perhaps to see his friend Rev. James White, whose daughter died earlier that year – indeed Dicken’s two daughters ( Katie & Mamie) had visited Bonchurch to give comfort earlier in the year to his dying daughter [6].
+Dickens, either directly, through his friend Charles Dick , his two daughters or Rev James White, would have learned about Margaret Dick’s unfortunate aborted wedding, and the arrival of Miss Catherine Haviland into one of the grand houses in the village.
+It is probable that Rev James White's letters to Dickens would have been burnt in the great "letter bonfire" of that year ,as the Rev White was due to marry Margaret Dick.

 It is generally considered that Margaret Dick’s failed marriage was the inspiration for Miss Havisham who was also jilted at the altar in Great Expectations.
 Opposite Madeira Hall there are also former stables and a coach house built in 1860 for a "Miss Haviland" and now called Haviland Cottage.
 Similar building(s) are mentioned as the coach house to Statis House in Great Expectations.